maithili-k/iRODS-RDM-HPC-course/2-iRODS-icommands.md

 ```

 to check the permissions (`-A` stands for Access Control Lists) of data objects and collections.

-> **_Food for brain:_**
->
-> * If you run a command 'ils /' would you see all the collections?
-> * Can different collections be at different physical locations/storage backends?
-> * Within a collection can you have objects stored at different physical locations/storage backends?
-> * How do you know what permissions you have on a collection?

 ### 7.2 Uploading a file or folder